-Sediment means settleable solid material that is transported by runoff, suspended within runoff or deposited by runoff away from its origination location.
+Sediment means settleable solid material that is transported by runoff, suspended within runoff or deposited by runoff away from its origination location. soil, rock fragments and other solids carried in runoff.

 Separate storm sewer means a conveyance or system of conveyances including roads with drainage systems, streets, catch basins, curbs, gutters, ditches, constructed channels, or storm drains, which meets all of the following criteria: